iNoSec2/ACEshark/README.md

 - Audit service permissions for specific users or across all groups and accounts.

 ## How it works
-Running ACEshark starts an HTTP server to act as a listener for service configurations and Access Control Entries.
+Running ACEshark starts an HTTP/HTTPS server to act as a listener for service configurations and Access Control Entries.
 It generates a small extractor script based on the specified options, which the user runs on the target machine.
 ACEshark then retrieves and processes the data, providing a detailed analysis.

+ACEshark generates a log file for each extracted services configuration, allowing reports to be regenerated if needed.

 ## ❗Important
 1. Even if a service is characterized as a great candidate for privilege escalation according to its ACEs and configuration, there are other Windows security features that may prevent you from actually abusing it.